-Note: This website is a placeholder for the site that is expected to be launched in 2021.
+Note: This website is a placeholder.
+The newly built site will be launched in early April 2021.

 About the project

 The Lex-Atlas: Covid-19 (LAC19) project was launched in the fall 2020 and will provide a scholarly analysis of national legal responses to Covid-19 around the world.
-Updated across 2021, the editors are working with Oxford University Press to publish the first set of Country Reports in February 2021.
+Updated across 2021, the editors are working with Oxford University Press to publish the Oxford Compendium of National Legal Responses to Covid-19 in early April 2021.
 It is the product of a vast collaboration of legal experts from across the world, led by University College London, King’s College London, the Max Planck Institute of Comparative Public Law and International Law in Heidelberg, Germany.
 It is generously supported by the UK’s Arts and Humanities Research Council.